The Annihilating Ideal of the Fisher Integral: Abstract

 \section{Abstract}

 In this paper, we discuss a system of differential equations for the Fisher integral on the special orthogonal group.
 Especially, we explicitly give a set of linear differential operators which generates the annihilating ideal of the Fisher integral, and we prove that the annihilating ideal is a maximal left ideal of the ring of differential operators with polynomial coefficients.
 Our proof is given by a discussion concerned with an annihilating ideal of a Schwartz distribution associated with the Haar measure on the special orthogonal group.
-We also give differential operators annihilating the Fisher integral for the diagonal matrix by a new approach. \\ {\it Keywords}\/.
-Fisher integral, Haar measure, Special orthogonal groups, Annihilating ideal, \\ MSC classes: 33E20, 16S32
+We also give differential operators annihilating the Fisher integral for the diagonal matrix by a new approach.